How to bet on Lions vs. Chargers for NFL Hall of Fame Game

 The Caesars Sportsbook promo code is a bit different because it doesn't return bonus bets, but profit boosts instead.
 After you place a first bet of at least $1, you receive 10 100% profit boost tokens.
 Sign up for Caesars Sportsbook here.

-Friday's opener might mark the debut of several new players acquired by both teams over the last several days.
-Philadelphia welcomes outfielder Harrison Bader and relief pitcher Jhoan Duran from Minnesota, while Detroit acquired reliever Kyle Finnegan from Washington.
-With both teams in hot pursuit of a division title and first round bye in the MLB playoffs, this series should be close with the bullpens playing a large role.
+Friday night's game is likely to mark the debut of new players added by both of these World Series contenders.
+Philadelphia made a splash, acquiring star relief pitcher Jhoan Duran and outfielder Harrison Bader from Minnesota, while Detroit got reliever Kyle Finnegan from Washington.
+With this series likely to be hotly contested throughout, both bullpens are likely to play a key role.

-Current Phillies hitters are batting only 9-for-56 (.161 average) against Tigers starter Jack Flaherty, including slugger All-Star Game MVP Kyle Schwarber who is 2-for-23 (.087) with eight strikeouts.
-With 37 home runs and 86 RBIs this season, Schwarber's power is a key element of Philadelphia's lineup.
-Of those nine hits, three are home runs by Schwarber, Nick Castellanos and Trea Turner.
-Despite surrendering the long ball often this season (19 homers allowed), Flaherty has gone two straight starts without allowing a big fly.
+A pair of hitters to watch on the Phillies include DH Kyle Schwarber and OF Brandon Marsh, who have each been sizzling over the last week.
+Schwarber is batting 7-for-23 (.304 average) with three home runs and eight RBIs, as well as six walks.
+He continues to be an on-base and run-producing machine near the top of Philadelphia's lineup.
+Marsh, who hits towards the bottom, is 9-for-20 (.450) with two homers over the last week.

-On the other side, current Tigers hitters are 6-of-16 vs. Ranger Suarez for a .375 batting average in a limited sample size.
-Both Andy Ibanez and Weencel Perez are 2-for-3 against Suarez in their careers.
-One stat to note on the Phillies starting pitcher, his home ERA is 4.15 vs. a 1.48 on the road.
-With the wind blowing in from center field tonight, runs could be at a premium in this interleague matchup.
+For Detroit, a couple of recent hot hitters include catcher Dillon Dingler and outfielder Andy Ibanez.
+Dingler is 8-for-16 (.500) over the last seven days with one home run, while Ibanez is 5-for-8 (.625) with a homer during that same time.
+Ibanez is also 2-for-3 lifetime against opposing starter Ranger Suarez.
+With the wind blowing in from center field, runs may be at a premium for the first game of this interleague matchup.
 Bet on Tigers vs. Phillies at FanDuel and get $150 in bonus bets if your first $5 wager wins:

 Responsible gaming